jeremypburton/ipr-template/ipr-template.md

 Consider:

 - Guilds
-- People in other LOBs that do similar things
+- People in other teams that do similar things
-- Colab Product teams - especially if you believe that the existing product doesn't match the IPR needs
+- Platform Product teams - especially if you believe that the existing product doesn't match the IPR needs

 ---
 ## Context